spicetify/docs/src/content/docs/development/publishing.md

 ```

 That writes `vault/my-module.json`, one file holding your module and nothing else.
 Open a pull request with it.

+If you are proposing that the module itself be hosted in `spicetify/modules`, submit its source under `modules/<id>/` instead.
+Repository-hosted modules are versioned and published by the shared release workflow after they merge; do not upload a separate artifact or hand-edit their generated vault entry.

 Your `metadata.json` needs four things the registry will not accept an entry without: